aidans/ramp/notes/README.md

 ### Pre-meeting

-Major rewrite of the application ([verison 1.7](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.7)) with better-designed views and controls.
+Major rewrite of the application ([version 1.7](https://github.com/aidans/ramp/releases/tag/RAMP_DemographicGridmap-v1.7)) with better-designed views and controls.
 Faster.
 More systematic.
 More effective (in my opinion).

  - loads data MUCH faster!
  - more clear and systematic views (in my opinion).
 Every view type has abs/relative versions